 Let $t \in \bR_{>0}$ be an element in a small neighborhood of $0$, where all coefficients $k_m$ of the Laurent polynomial $f$ converge.
-We consider the Laurent polynomial $f_t \in \bC \ld M \rd$ over $\bC$ obtained by substituting $t$ to the indeterminate $x$ in $f$.
+We consider the Laurent polynomial $f_t \in \bC \ld M \rd$ over $\bC$ obtained by substituting $t$ for the indeterminate $x$ in the coefficients of $f$.
 We set